AyuGram/AyuGramDocs/android/notifications.md

 > In my personal experience, it works even better on devices with MicroG.
 >
 > Some users say that on devices with MIUI `.web` version works bettter.
->
-> And well, they may contain more bugs than the original version.

 Well, it's because of that, *maybe annoying for you*, notification in status bar.
 It helps **AyuGram** to be in a foreground and receive updates from Telegram server.
 If you disable it (*not hide, but disable option **AyuGram Push Service***) in the preferences, most likely your system will kill the app.
 You can read more [here](https://dontkillmyapp.com/) about this problem.